kovidgoyal/kitty/docs/kittens/ssh.rst

 .. code-block:: sh

-   kitty +kitten ssh --kitten interpreter=python servername
+   kitten ssh --kitten interpreter=python servername

 The :code:`--kitten` argument can be specified multiple times, with directives from :file:`ssh.conf`.
 These override the final options used for the matched host, as if they